Why Redesign At All?

 Now, the reason why we’re raising these issues is that it’s true to say many businesses make the assumption that if their website’s not working then they have to start again from scratch.
 However, it’s worth remembering that there are alternative options that may well work out cheaper and be just as effective.

 Losing The Bathwater Not The Baby!

 So even if you are settled on a complete top-down redesign it’s well worth considering what currently works well on your website so you can make sure that it’s included in the new version.

-This means that you should review your website’s analytics information to see what were the hot spots of activity and interest on your site, which pages converted well, what keywords delivered good traffic, what pages had the highest length of browsing time, and so forth.
+This means that you should review your website’s analytics information to see what were the hot spots of activity and interest on your site, which pages convert well, what keywords delivered good traffic, what pages had the highest length of browsing time, and so forth.
 Have a really good trawl through the stats to see what’s working well.
 Then flip all those questions around and look at what’s not worked well and didn’t perform.

 And, that gives you an insight into the objective facts and figures about your site but what about subjective opinion?
 What have your customers said about your site, what have your suppliers said, your colleagues, your friends and so on.
-Getting a sense, a rough thumbnail sketch, of people’s perceptions of the website will add some depth to your knowledge and reasoning about how you take your redesign forwards.
+Getting a sense, a rough thumbnail sketch, of people’s perceptions of the website, will add some depth to your knowledge and reasoning about how you take your redesign forwards.

 For example, if everyone universally says how awful the website looks you can confidently proceed with a redesign of the look.
 If people say they couldn’t find key information or didn’t know that you did X, Y and Z then you know you need to focus your attention on structuring your information in a more easy-to-find format.
 Whatever you get back will help direct your redesign so that it focuses more on what people want rather than on what you think they want.